1970s Prova Desk Lamp

 Manufacturer: To be appraised.

-Other versions: Made in many colours.
+Other versions: This 1970s Prova desk lamp exists in many colours.
 Also made in a smaller version (+- 31 cm / 10.23” high) with a slightly different base with chromed edges on top, as you can see.

 These desk lamps are often attributed to Gepo, Anvia or Herda, 3 light producers from the Netherlands.
-However, these lamps were never made or sold by these companies.
+However, these lamps were never sold by these companies.

 Prova was a house label for British Home Stores (BHS).
 Not only lamps exist with this label, also clothing.